The ultimate guide on how to find the right therapist for you

 Those that are licensed (indicated by the titles MFT or LMFT) have also completed a minimum of at least 1,000 hours of supervised experience depending on the state and passed the state board licensing exams.
 California requires 3,000 hours of supervised training, which can take 3 to 5 years -- or more!

 Marriage and family therapists (MFT) who have finished their coursework but who are not fully licensed are called Associates (AMFT).
 They are required to be supervised for a certain number of hours in order to get their license and practice independently.
-As we will discuss later, Associates can be as skills and effective as licensed therapists, due to this rigorous training process.
+As we will discuss later, Associates can be as skilled and effective as licensed therapists, due to this rigorous training process.

 Licensure is required for an individual to work independently as an MFT.
 Upon licensure, MFTs have the freedom to establish their own private practices.